bft-labs/cometbft-analyzer-backend/README.md

 - Requirements:
   - Go 1.21+
   - MongoDB (local or remote)
-  - cometbft-log-etl binary on PATH as `cometbft-log-parser`
+  - cometbft-log-etl binary on PATH as `cometbft-log-etl`

 1) Run MongoDB (defaults to `mongodb://localhost:27017`).